JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 * `-JsonExportExcludeResources`- JSON Export will not include Resources (Role assignments)
 * `-LargeTenant` - A large tenant is a tenant with more than ~500 Subscriptions - the HTML output for large tenants simply becomes too big.
 Using this parameter the following parameters will be set: `-PolicyAtScopeOnly`, `-RBACAtScopeOnly`, `-NoResourceProvidersAtAll`, `-NoScopeInsights`
 * `-HtmlTableRowsLimit` - Although the parameter `-LargeTenant` was introduced recently, still the html output may become too large to be processed properly.
 The new parameter defines the limit of rows - if for the html processing part the limit is reached then the html table will not be created (csv and json output will still be created).
 Default rows limit is 20.000
-* `-AADGroupMembersLimit` - Defines the limit (default=500) of Microsoft Entra ID (AAD) Group members; For Microsoft Entra ID (AAD) Groups that have more members than the defined limit Group members will not be resolved
+* `-AADGroupMembersLimit` - Defines the limit (default=500) of Microsoft Entra group members; For Microsoft Entra ID groups that have more members than the defined limit group members will not be resolved
 * `-NoResources` - Will speed up the processing time but information like Resource diagnostics capability, resource type stats, UserAssigned Identities assigned to Resources is excluded (featured for large tenants)
 * `-StatsOptOut` - Opt out sending [stats](#stats)
 * `-NoSingleSubscriptionOutput` - Single __Scope Insights__ output per Subscription should not be created